AI Use Cases/Healthcare

 Freed annually depending on invoice

-Health systems deploying Healthcare-native invoice processing typically see 30-40% reductions in AP processing labor hours within 90 days, translating to 225-500 hours freed annually depending on invoice volume.
-Days in A/R improve by 6-10 days as invoice-matching delays evaporate; for a $50M health system, that's $800K - $1.3M in working capital unlocked immediately.
-Duplicate payment detection and contract rate validation prevent 2-5% of total vendor spend leakage - roughly $1M - $2.5M annually for mid-size systems.
-Beyond direct savings, your team recaptures 15-20% efficiency in clinical documentation workflows because your revenue cycle staff spend less time on manual invoice work and more time on prior authorization and claims follow-up, which directly impacts your denial rate and cash cycle.
+Health systems deploying Healthcare-native invoice processing typically target 20-30% reductions in AP processing labor hours within 90 days, translating to 150-375 hours freed annually depending on invoice volume.
+The A/R target is 5-7 days recovered as invoice-matching delays evaporate; as a stated assumption, for a $50M health system that pencils out to roughly $700K-$950K in working capital freed - a smaller regional health system or specialty group sees the same 5-7 day recovery, just against its own revenue base, so the dollar figure scales down proportionally.
+Duplicate payment detection and contract rate validation target 2-5% of total vendor spend leakage caught before payment - run that percentage against your own vendor spend and the number gets attention fast.
+Beyond direct savings, revenue cycle staff spend less time on manual invoice work and more on prior authorization and claims follow-up, which is the mechanism that improves denial rates and the cash cycle.

 ROI compounds over 12 months post-deployment.
-In month one, you see labor savings and working capital release.
-By month four, continuous model improvement reduces exception volume by 40-50%, further lowering touch labor.
-By month twelve, your team has renegotiated 10-15% of vendor contracts using the pricing transparency the system created; you've prevented $500K - $1M in unnecessary spend through rate-matching logic that catches overages before payment.
+Month one is labor savings and working capital release.
+The month-four target is exception volume down 40-50% through continuous model improvement, further lowering touch labor.
+By month twelve, the pricing transparency the system creates gives your team the data to renegotiate vendor contracts, and the rate-matching logic keeps catching overages before payment.
 Your finance team also gains compliance confidence - every invoice is logged with extraction confidence scores and audit trails, simplifying Joint Commission documentation and OIG audit responses around claims and payment integrity.

 Target Scope